PatrykNamyslak/PatrykNamyslak/README.md

 📫 How to reach me: contact@patryknamyslak.pl

- 🧑🏻 A bit more about me:
-as nowadays its hard to just remember it all.

 🔺All of my websites were built by hand and that hand belongs to me 😀.